AstraBert/everything-ai/README.md

 Introducing **everything-rag**, your fully customizable and local chatbot assistant! 🤖

- Sure, here's a modified version of the readme that emphasizes the RAG with chat_history functionality in ConversationalRetrievalChain:

 With everything-rag, you can:

 1. Use virtually any LLM you want: Switch between different LLMs like _gemma-7b_ or _llama-7b_ to suit your needs.